 © Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cader Fawr Round Cairn is a prehistoric funerary monument located in Breconshire, Wales, dating to the Bronze Age.
-The cairn comprises a substantial circular mound of stones constructed over a burial or ceremonial deposit, characteristic of round cairn construction practices during the Bronze Age period.
-The monument remains a significant archaeological record of prehistoric burial practices and ritual activity in the Brecon Beacons region.
-The site is protected as a scheduled ancient monument under the reference Cadw SAM BR135.
+The structure comprises a substantial mound of stone constructed as a round cairn, a burial form typical of the Bronze Age period across Britain and Wales.
+Such cairns served both funerary and ritual purposes, marking the graves of significant individuals within their communities and functioning as focal points for ceremonial activity.
+The monument remains an important archaeological record of Bronze Age burial practices and social organisation in the Brecon Beacons region.

 Cader Fawr Round Cairn is a scheduled monument protected by Cadw under reference BR135.
 View the official record →